-Recently, the Toledo Zoo and Aquarium has added a aerial adventure course with a zip line over giraffes and other African animals.
-Also, The National Museum of the Great Lakes has opened with self guided tours of a restored Great Lakes steam ship.
-Now there are lots of things to do in Toledo, Ohio with kids; it is so much more than an Interstate 90 in Ohio pit-stop.
+The Toledo Zoo and Aquarium has added a aerial adventure course with a zip line over giraffes and other African animals.
+The National Museum of the Great Lakes has opened with self-guided tours of a restored Great Lakes steam ship.
+But wait, there’s more!
 Your family will want to plan a couple days in Toledo, Ohio to experience everything the city has to offer.

 In a state with eight high-quality, AZA-accredited zoos, it takes something special to really stand out.
 Not only does the Toledo Zoo and Aquarium have big animals like elephants and polar bears, they also have a giraffe feeding experience and an aerial adventure course complete with a zip line.

 There are multiple options at the aerial adventure course for visitors over 70 lbs.
 Big kids can climb through obstacles on the Challenge Course over three stories above ground or take a controlled plunge from 80 feet above the ground.

 All participants in the Expedition Africa Aerial Adventure Course cross the Sky Bridges and experience the zip line.
 The sky bridges pass over 30 feet above the cheetah enclosure, and the 763-foot zip line sends visitors flying high above giraffes and other African animals.

 There’s no shortage of unique animals to visit at the Toledo Zoo and Aquarium.
 Visitors of all ages can see penguins up close in their large enclosure just outside the aquarium.
 The penguins wander so close that staff are on hand to make sure no one reaches out to pet these cute birds.